Fiscal Operations Manual

 Travel by private aircraft (employee-owned or rented) may be authorized when advantageous to the University or for the employee’s convenience.
 Reimbursement for expenses is for use of the aircraft regardless of the number of passengers.
 If an employee elects to use employee-owned or rental aircraft for personal convenience, reimbursement for travel expense will not be greater than the lowest cost method of travel.
 Use of employee-owned or rented aircraft will normally be restricted to flights of less than 600 miles one-way, unless approved in advance by the VP of Finance and Administration or designee.

-Only employees who hold a Private, Commercial or Airline Transport Pilot Certificate and meet the minimum pilot requirements of the Department of Administrative Services policy manual may pilot aircraft on state business.
+Only employees who hold a Private, Commercial or Airline Transport Pilot Certificate and are properly certificated, rated, and qualified under the current Federal Aviation Administration (F.A.A.) regulations with apply to the operation of the flown aircraft may pilot aircraft on OSU business.

 Mileage allowances for employee-owned or rented aircraft are governed by the following policies:

-Employees operating aircraft on official business are provided insurance coverage for liability claims and damage to the aircraft to the extent described in OSBHE Financial Administration Standard Operating Manual, Section 07.03 Insurance Fund - Liability.
-State coverage supplements the employee’s personal aircraft insurance and any other insurance on leased or controlled aircraft.
-The State’s commercial aviation insurance requires the employee pilot to have a current medical certificate and meet the pilot qualifications for the aircraft type used.
+Employees operating aircraft on official business must carry their own personal aircraft insurance or be covered under private insurance on leased or controlled aircraft.
+The University requires the employee pilot to have a current medical certificate and meet the pilot qualifications for the aircraft type used.

 Travel Awards and Frequent Flyer Mileage - Because the cost of recordkeeping outweighs any monetary benefit, and consistent with Board policy, OSU will not recapture airline bonuses awarded employees for frequent flyer miles.
 The value of frequent flyer bonuses redeemed for official university travel is not a reimbursable expense.
 In addition, the terms of some grants and contracts may restrict the traveler from earning frequent flyer miles.